typelead/eta/docs/source/getting-started.rst

   -- Get the length of an array
   alength :: JArray e c => Java c Int

-  -- Convert a Java array to a Eta list arrayToList :: JArray e c => Java c [e]
+  -- Convert a Java array to an Eta list arrayToList :: JArray e c => Java c [e]

   -- Convert a lazy Eta list to a Java array